Learn Python with Talk Python's 270 hours of courses

 18:02 think that's really great.
 I think that's one of the big values, not just that you don't have to be able to compile stuff to install it, but that it's taken as a whole, somewhat, you can trust it rather than here's 100 little pieces.
 Individually, they're probably fine.
 How are they as a put together, right?

 18:17 Yeah, the downside of that is when you install the Anaconda, distribute conda install Anaconda, you're explicitly pinning all of your versions, or all of your packages to a specific version.
-And then when you want to update everything people get confused about, I was looking for the most recent version of Jupiter.
-And I said, update all Why didn't I get the most recent version of Jupiter.
+And then when you want to update everything people get confused about, I was looking for the most recent version of Jupyter.
+And I said, update all Why didn't I get the most recent version of Jupyter.
 So there's

 18:38 a little bit of a downside, that is a bit of a down downside, I guess I didn't notice that like I want.
 One of the things I was playing around with was trying to use conda for my web apps.
 I noticed some of the web frameworks were farther out of date with what I got out of there, then I guess I'd like that.
 Can you talk about that?
 Whoever has the best info, I guess, on?
 How do we like as things evolve?
 You know?
 So suppose I've got some package put into kind of forge?
 How does the versioning on pi pi map into conda? forge?
 Yeah, I'll,